glowkeeper/P3D/docs/presentation/welcome.md

 **The Coursework builds on the lab materials**.

-You will be split into two groups - The intention is for one group to come to Monday's lab and the other to Friday's.
+You will be split into two groups - The intention is for one group to come to Tuesday's lab and the other to Thursday's.
 However, _you may come to both_!

 - - -